 Currently, different Kootenai County agencies have formed a loose-knit collaboration to cover planning, funding, and operations regarding public transportation.
 Occasionally though, this can cause issues with cooperation and conflicts of interest.

 HOW WOULD A RPTA BE ORGANIZED AND FUNDED?

 An RPTA would be governed by a board of local elected and appointed officials representing cities, the county, highway districts and Native American Tribes within Kootenai County.
 It would be funded through the Federal Transit Administration and local match money.

 WHAT MATERIALS CAN I VIEW TO LEARN MORE ABOUT THE FORMATION OF A RPTA?

 KMPO has compiled a white paper regarding the feasibility of forming a RPTA.
 Kelli Fairless, Executive Director of Valley Ride, attended the January 2010 KMPO Board meeting to give a power point presentation on the experience of starting a RPTA in the Treasure Valley area of Idaho.
 Both materials can be viewed below by clicking on the title.

-Click on the above image to view the pdf chart.
+Click on the image above to view the report in pdf format.

 PDF Files are viewable with Adobe Acrobat Reader.